sartak/aranet/README.md

 However, you do need to enable "Smart Home integrations" for each Aranet4 device, and you'll need its Bluetooth MAC address.

-It expects a configuration file in the current directory called `config.toml` with the following format:
+It expects a configuration file named by the `$ARANET_CONFIG` environment variable (or, if unset, `config.toml` in the current directory).
+The config file has the following format:

 ```toml
 [output]